 Capital can still be home even if you live off campus.
 Home is about community, relationships and being comfortable in your environment.
-And that’s what our Commuter Life staff — complete with commuter assistants (just like resident assistants) — is here to provide.
+And that’s what our Commuter Life staff is here to provide.
 Our office is located on the first floor of the Student Union.
 We’re here to help you transition to the University, to create a sense of community, to help you engage in student life, and to stay in touch with you so we know how to serve you best.
-Email email@example.com and ask us how to sign up for our newsletter.
+Email email@example.com with your questions.

 Our commuter students are as much a part of the Capital family as anyone, and we have lots of resources and tips to help you make the most of your time on campus.

 There’s life — and learning — beyond the classroom.
 So jump in to Capital life through our clubs and organizations.
 With more than 100 of them, you’ll find your people and your passion at Capital.
 Campus activities run the gamut from arts and media clubs, cultural organizations and student government to sports and recreational opportunities.
 You may decide on Greek life.
 You may find a place in one of our honor societies, or maybe you’ll devote your energy to a service organization.